brp-optics/fiji_lab_walkthrough/basic-segmentation.md

 For this section we will open up blobs again: **Ctrl-Shift-B**

 1. If we want to segment out the blobs we are interested in, one possible method is to use an intensity threshold.
-First, let's look at the histogram of the intensity values using **Ctrl + H**.
+First, let's look at the histogram of the intensity values using **Ctrl-H**.

 ![Histogram of blobs](images/blobs-hist.png)